moagrius/ScrollView/README.md

 `com.moagrius.widgets.ScrollView` can do either, or scroll in any direction.

+It alogrithmically attempts to determine this for you, although it'd be trivial to add an API to enforce a specific behavior.
 For example, if you have a content wrapped in a scrolling mechanism, whose layout features are MATCH_PARENT for width, and WRAP_CONTENT for height, you'll scroll vertically.
 The inverse would scroll horizontally.
 If you have content wrapped in a scrolling mechanism in a 250,000DP square, the widget would scroll in any direction.

 This can be useful for large images, or table- or grid-style layouts.